 “We’re delighted at finding more and more female sea turtles crawling up onto Wakatobi’s beach at night and laying eggs,” said nursery caretaker Sayafrin.

+For the past couple years we have continued to witness increasing numbers of adult turtles on the surrounding reefs, and particularly on the House Reef at Wakatobi.
+And we’re delighted at finding more and more female sea turtles that make their way onto the beach at night to lay eggs.
 One might conclude that due to the decline in habitat elsewhere, combined with Wakatobi’s ongoing protective measures for our waters, the turtles are coming here to find the environment they need to thrive.
 Therefore, we put a head start program into place and built a turtle nursery, which is managed by resort staff, to help give these tiny ancient mariners a better chance at survival in the wild.

 Recently we are finding more and more female sea turtles laying eggs on Wakatobi’s beach at night.
 Using their hind flippers, they will dig a circular hole in the sand (typically 40 to 50 centimeters (16 to 20 in) deep).
 Afterward, the female fills this hole, or nest, with a clutch of soft-shelled eggs – one by one until she has deposited around 50 to 200 eggs, depending on the species.
 Some species, like the hawksbill turtle, have been reported to lay 250 eggs.
 Once the eggs are layed, she re-fills the nest with sand, smoothing the surface until it is relatively undetectable visually.
 The whole process takes thirty to sixty minutes.
 She then returns to the ocean, leaving the eggs untended.